Abdullah1428/katacoda-scenarios/serverless-framework/intro.md

 You can deploy many familiar use-cases instantly with the Serverless Framework.
 From REST APIs on Node.js, Python, Go, Java, to GraphQL APIs, scheduled tasks, Express.js applications, and front-end applications.

 ## What prior experience & tools are required?
 This tutorial is intended for beginners new to serverless computing.
+We will install the tools step by step but you will need to signup for AWS account in order to complete this tutorial.
+AWS provides one year of free trial so no real money will be charged during this tutorial [AWS-Account](https://portal.aws.amazon.com/billing/signup#/start/email).

-We will install the tools step by step.
-But to give yourself an edge, one can read more about serverless framework [here](https://www.serverless.com/)
+To give yourself an edge, one can read more about serverless framework [here](https://www.serverless.com/).

 By [Abdullah](https://github.com/Abdullah1428) & [Aksel Uhr](https://github.com/Akseluhr)